chrisjackson-pellicle/PAV/README.md

 - Supports both single and multi-sequence FASTA files per sample
 - For multi-sequence FASTA files, each sequence is processed separately with Chloë
 - Performs initial annotation on original sequences
-- Linearizes genomes upstream of specified gene(s) (default: psbA), unless sample is recorded as `linear` in metadata.
+- Linearises genomes upstream of specified gene(s) (default: `psbA`), unless sample is recorded as `linear` in metadata.
 Multiple genes can be specified and will be tried in order until one is found.
 If no specified genes are found in the sequence, no linearisation occurs
-- Re-annotates linearized sequences
+- Re-annotates linearised sequences

 #### 2. Reference Validation
 - Loads reference sequences from multiple sources (CDS, rRNA, and tRNA)